 If you feel like you're not motivated enough to continue using MyFitnessPal, you need to take advantage of the "Complete Diary" feature, which estimates how much you would weigh five weeks into the future if you continued eating that way.
 The thinking here is if you see a clear path to betterment, you'll be more likely to follow through — and that's backed up by science.
 Here's what you need to know about using this unique feature every day.

 Before you can complete your diary, you must do a good job of logging all of the food and beverages you have consumed through the day, including beer, snacks, hot sauce, dressing, and anything else you intake.
-You do this by tapping on the big plus sign (+) at the bottom of MyFitnessPal's main menu, selecting the meal, and searching for what you consume.
+You do this by tapping on the big plus sign (+) at the bottom of MyFitnessPal's main menu, selecting the meal, choosing the meal times, and searching for what you consume.

 To make things a bit easier, you can scan the food item's barcode instead of searching through the massive database — you'll also get more accurate results and serving sizes this way.
 Once you've found a food item, make sure to choose the correct serving, then tap the check mark in the top-right corner to add it to your diary.